mittwald/terraform-provider-mittwald/docs/resources/app.md

 Required:

 - `update_policy` (String) The update policy of the dependency; one of `none`, `patchLevel` or `all`
-- `version` (String) The version of the dependency; this may be a semantic version constraint
+- `version` (String) The version of the dependency; please take note that this must be an *exact* version string; to select a version using a semantic versioning constraint, use the `mittwald_systemsoftware` data source.